 As you can see, PageRank is still alive and actively used by Google when ranking pages on the web.

-What’s interesting is that Google employees keep reminding us that there are many, many, MANY other ranking signals.
+What’s interesting is that Google employees keep reminding us that there are many, many, MANY other Google ranking factors.
 But we look at this with a grain of salt.
 Considering how much effort Google devoted to fighting link spam, it could be of Google’s interest to switch SEOs’ attention off the manipulation-vulnerable factors (as backlinks are) and drive this attention to something innocent and nice.
 But as SEOs are good at reading between the lines, they keep considering PageRank a strong ranking signal and grow backlinks all the ways they can.
 They still use PBNs, practice some grey-hat tiered link building, buy links, and so on, just as it was a long time ago.
 As PageRank lives, link spam will live, too.
 We do not recommend any of that, but that’s what the SEO reality is, and we have to understand that.

 Well, you got the idea that PageRank now is not the PageRank it was 20 years ago.